gmnmedeiros/gmnmedeiros/README.md

 ### Peace be upon you! 👋

 #### 📚 I study Distributed Computing at a Master's level @ UFPB M. Sc.
 Program.
-I research mostly AI, Smart Cities and things as such.
+I research mostly Data Engineering, Data Science, Smart Cities and things as such.

-#### 📚 I'm also pursuing a Data Science Specialist degree at Mackenzie Presbyterian University
+#### 📚 I'm also finishing a Big Data Analytics Specialist degree at Mackenzie Presbyterian University

 #### 💡 Fun fact: I went to Law School at UFPB but fell in love with tech throughout my course.

-#### 🌱 Another fun fact: I am also a Christian Reformed Theologian.
-I love the relationship between Philosophy, Technology and the Holy Scriptures.

-#### You can reach me on Instagram @gabrielmdedeiros_n
+#### Sometimes I write on Medium @ gmnmedeiros.medium.com

 #### My LinkedIn profile is /in/gabriel-medeiros-do-nascimento

 <!--
 **gmnmedeiros/gmnmedeiros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.